Cornell North Campus: Mews Hall

 Mews Hall, built in 2000, is located near Appel Commons and Helen Newman Hall and has a gross area of 87129 sqft and a net area of 72790 sqft.
 The building is designed and named after Mews, a building style originating with British stables.
 The building is separated into two parallel halves, east and west, which are linked by a hallway and Lund study lounge.
 Between the wings is a large courtyard.
 The Western wing houses two floors of students as well the Residence Hall Director and the Faculty in Residence, while the Eastern wing houses three floors of students.
 Each floor has two study lounges and a shared TV lounge and kitchen.
 Mews Hall houses 279 first-year students arranged in suites of singles and doubles.
 The air-conditioned facilities include a TV/social lounge, piano, laundry, elevators, computer networking, bike storage room.
 Mews Hall is governed by a student elected Hall Council and Judicial Board and has a student committee known as the Community Outreach Group which is responsible for organizing community service programs.

+Toni Morrison Hall

+Toni Morrison Hall houses 306 upper-level undergraduates in its single and double rooms.
+The dormitory is connected to Morrison Dining, which was opened in January 2022 and is the newest dining hall on North Campus.
+Serving visitors and students of all years, the 58,230-square-foot facility offers a variety of dining options including a Wok Station, Global Station, Salad Bar, Halal Station, and Kosher Station.
+Morrison Dining was awarded the 2023 Gold Medal for best Residential Dining Facility by the National Association of College & University Food Services.
+The dining hall is also home to the Discovery Kitchen, a teaching kitchen with up to 24 stations established through a collaboration between Cornell Dining and the Division of Nutritional Sciences.
+The NS 2470 - Food for Contemporary Living course holds classes in the Discovery Kitchen for students to gain hands-on experience in food preparation, and Cornell Dining also holds Get Cooking events in the space for students throughout the semester.